Further properties of ball prolates and approximation of related almost band-limited functions: Ball prolate spheroidal wave functions : Definitions and spectral properties

 \subsection{Behaviour of $\lambda^{(m)}_n(c)$}

-Recently in \cite{Boulsane}, the author gives a well precise behaviour of the eigenvalues $\alpha_k^{(m)}$ which are related, by remark \ref{connection_d2}, to the eigenfunctions corresponding to ball prolate functions.
-Mainly, one can derive an asymptotic super-exponential decay of $\lambda_n^{m}(c)$ directly by writing theorem 3.2 of \cite{Boulsane} under our notations :
+Recently in \cite{Boulsane}, the author has given a well precise behaviour of the eigenvalues $\alpha_k^{(m)}$ which are related, by remark \ref{connection_d2}, to the eigenfunctions corresponding to ball prolate functions.
+Mainly, one can derive an asymptotic super-exponential decay of $\lambda_n^{m}(c)$ directly by writing theorem 3.2 of \cite{Boulsane} under our notation :

 \begin{proposition} For given real numbers $m,c>0$, there exists a constant $A$ depending only on $c$, such that for every $n>\frac{ec}{4}$, we have

 \end{proposition}

 In the following proposition, we provide the reader with a lower bound of the eigenvalues $\lambda_n^{m}(c)$.